Durham Thundercats: The Thundercats

 Finding themselves once again in the finals in 1999, they would suffer defeat at the hands of the upstart Milverton Four Wheel Drives.

 Prior to the 1999–00 season, the Thundercats engaged in a two-game home-and-home series against the Ontario Hockey Association's Senior AAA Cambridge Hornets.
 On September 25, the Thundercats won 4–3 and the next day the Hornets won 2–1.
 Such a matchup between WOAA and OHA senior teams was not seen again until September 30, 2017, when the Clinton Radars defeated the Whitby Dunlops 3–2 in a preseason game.

-No longer playing but still feeling the competitive spirit, Todd Stoddart took over coaching duties in 2000.
-Regular season success did not pan out in the play-offs as a seventh game loss to Palmerston in the semi-finals would put an end to the season.
-With future Mayor Kevin Eccles now behind the bench, the T-Cat's would knocked off the Hensall Sherwoods to win the Senior "AA" crown in 01', but would lose to Milverton in 02'.
-Longtime 72 & T-Cat Rob Reed would take over coaching duties in 2002/03 and amassed and incredible regular season record of 22 wins and 2 losses, tying the record of 1989.
-Again, regular season success proved to be fodder as the Cat's couldn't sustain their winning ways.
+Todd Stoddart became the coach in 2000.
+The team lost to Palmerston in the seventh game of the semi-finals.
+With Kevin Eccles as coach, the team defeated the Hensall Sherwoods for the Senior "AA" title in 2001 but lost to Milverton in 2002.
+Rob Reed became the coach for the 2002/03 season.
+The team had a regular season record of 22 wins and 2 losses, which equaled the 1989 record.
+The team did not win the championship following that regular season.

 In 2003/04, the Thundercats, with Reed behind the bench again, would plough their way through the regular season and then carry-on to win another Senior "AA" championship, defeating the Clinton Radars in the league final.
 2004/05 proved to be an interesting season.
 With the 2004–05 NHL lockout looming, the Thundercats openly allowed the Ottawa Senators Chris Neil to practice with the team.
 With the cancellation of the season, Neil joined his three older brothers and signed with the Thundercats.
 Unfortunately he signed without permission from the WOAA.
 In the only game he played, Neil recorded one assist in a 5–4 win over the Mildmay Monarchs.
 Asked about Neil playing against his team, Monarchs coach's mentioned that it was unfortunate they were unaware Neil was playing, or they would have promoted it better.
 Mildmay's feelings however were not universal and soon after, the WOAA announced that they would not allow actively professional players compete in the WOAA regardless of the NHL lockout.
 For playing Neil without league permission, the win was taken away and awarded to Mildmay and Durham's coach Rob Reed was suspended.
 Without the ability to play with his brothers, Neil soon shipped off to the American Hockey League's Binghamton Senators, and they T-Cats were unable to duplicate the success of the previous year.